LightWare-Optoelectronics/LW316-docs/serial.md

 ## Handling request & response

-Every request sent to the LW316 will receive a response, it is often useful to use the response as a way to indicate that the request was received and processed.
+Every request sent to the LW316 will receive a response, it is often useful to use the response as a way to determine if the request was received and processed.
 Here is the recommended procedure for sending a command request and reading the response:

 ![alt text](images/serial_request_response_flow.png "Request/response flowchart")